jasonumiker-sysdig/example-scenarios/README.md

 ## Deploy the Kubernetes Manifests
 Ensure your kubectl is working for the intended cluster and you are in the example-scenarios folder then run the following command `kubectl apply -k k8s-manifests`

+## (Optional if you want to do the AWS Cloud Detection and Response steps) Set up the IRSA Role
+Edit the [create-irsa](./create-irsa.sh) script to include the cluster name and region and then run that script to create the AWS IAM Role `irsa` and a matching service-account named `irsa` that we'll assign to the security-playground giving it over-provisioned access to S3 in the workshop.

+NOTE: You'll need to have enabled OIDC on the cluster you are testing against by following the instructions at https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html

 ## Do the workshop!
 The scripts that you would expect to be on the Jumpbox are all in the scripts folder.